akvorado/akvorado/console/data/docs/99-changelog.md

   tables in ClickHouse to limit the number of partitions (this change won't be applied on an existing installation)
 - 🌱 *build*: switch from Yarn to npm as a Javascript package manager [PR #4][]
+- 🌱 *docker-compose*: pull image from GitHub instead of building it
 - 🌱 *doc*: add more tips to the troubleshooting section

 [PR #4]: https://github.com/vincentbernat/akvorado/pull/4